petzsch/contabo-php-client/docs/Api/SecretsApi.md

 Delete existing secret by id

-You can remove a specific secret from your account
+You can remove a specific secret from your account.

 ### Example